 Yes, folks it’s true, I have left Cow-Chicken-Oil Town and am now at a new one.
 Still in Texas, this town has oil, but no cows or chickens!
 The new RV park is larger, has a pool, a rec room, and more people!
 This means new fodder for Tales.

-OMGOMGOMGOMG crazy shit Pye does The Life of Pye, she stowed away in the chassis/undercarriage of my RV for almost 150 miles and 3.5 hours!
+In the latest episode of crazy shit Pye does, she stowed away in the chassis/undercarriage of my RV for almost 150 miles and 3.5 hours!

 *blond lemming faints*

 Friday morning, on my way to meet up with a group of other single RVers, I packed up the RV for the first time in a long time.
 I was excited to finally be taking the RV on the road.
 But, like so many things, this packing up made Bipolar Pye nervous.
 (Last time I moved from one side of the park to the other, she peed on the driver’s seat.)

 Oh hai!
 Mah naym iz Pye.
 Im teh kitteh hoo showd up on mah hoomanz doorstep last yer.
 I decidd to adopt her an let her be mah mom.
 Last yer, I wuz to lil to rite Holidai Lettr Frum Teh Kitteh, so u didnt hear frum me.
 But im hooj kitteh nao so u git ur furst holidai lettr frum me!